 Web Colors 101: Your Ultimate Guide To Website Colors and How They Can Help Your Conversions

-There is no doubt that psychology is important to marketing.
-Knowing what makes your audience tick, as well as what drives them to action, is essential to a successful marketing strategy.
-And unlike some of the pop psychology referenced in marketing, the psychology of color, also known as a color theory, has roots in reputable research.
-Color theory posits that colors elicit specific responses in people, oftentimes without them being entirely aware of it.
+There is no doubt that psychology is essential to marketing.
+Knowing what makes your audience tick and what drives them to action is critical to a successful marketing strategy.
+And unlike some of the pop-psychology referenced in marketing, the psychology of color, also known as a color theory, has roots in reputable research.
+The color theory posits that colors elicit specific responses in people, often without entirely knowing it.

 When it comes to marketing, colors can be used to help drive the emotion or reaction you are hoping to draw from your audience.
-In fact, colors do more than just contribute to overall emotion of a marketing asset or website, they often set the tone from the first instant that an individual views it.
+Colors do more than contribute to the overall emotion of a marketing asset or website; they often set the tone from the first instant that an individual views it.

 4 Tips for Using Colours to Drive Conversions on Your Website

 - Think About Your Site’s Colour Scheme as More Than Just a Colour Palette